 Their launch happened on daos.fun (it’s what pump.fun is for memes but for daos) and didn’t go down well.
 Most of the allocation went to insiders, who couldn't dump their 13000x fast enough on their loyal followers.

 Very prominently, David Hoffmann, known for being the host of the Bankless Podcast.
-When called out, his excuse was that it was.
+When called out, his excuse was that it was an impulsive mistake.
 He did buy some tokens back to show good faith.

 Takeaway: It appears we’re entering the phase of the cycle when the grifts accelerate.
 Careful where you put your money.